heroiclabs/nakama-cpp/README.md

 - go
 - perl
 - Visual Studio 2015, 2017 or 2019 - for Windows only
-- boost - for Windows, Mac and Linux, used by websocketpp library
+- boost 1.69 - for Windows, Mac and Linux, used by cpprest library

 Third party libraries:

 - boost - must be installed in system and set path to `BOOST_ROOT` system variable.
 - grpc - in source control as git submodule
 - optional-lite - in source control
-- websocketpp - in source control
-- IXWebsocket - in source control
+- cpprestsdk - in source control

 ### Building for Windows